THE WILDERNESS – none of it’s real

 THE WILDERNESS is a quick and light sequence of 13 dances in an artificial and vaguely psychedelic environment, where the space is made iridescent by unnatural glows produced by special light effects on the backdrop, a visual work by First Rose.

-All the dances of were created in distant and sometimes hostile environments, in the forests, in the snow, in the rain, near the animals … rarity and fantastic animals.
+All the dances were created in distant and sometimes hostile environments, in the forests, in the snow, in the rain, near the animals … rarity and fantastic animals.

 In their variations, these dances describe a world that does not exist, yet they now seem to refer to strange black embroideries of the flight of a swallow; now to geometric designs, synchronicities and canons as in a blossoming of fractals.
 However, a wild mood is perceived at times, as something uncontrolled that advances and flourishes within an ordered thing.
 It is the wilderness, the wild land.